Steps and ideas to plan and start a Minecraft city

 Is a Minecraft city the commitment for you?
 In what ways can you approach this task?
 Where to start, should you join a server..?
 This post is a rant/reference.
 In the future, this post might get updated.

 I am writing from a Java perspective.
-I have zero idea how Bedrock players would approach this.
-Pain.

 A) Where do you wish to build?